 Medieval Times Dinner & Tournament Baltimore in Hanover, MD

-Medieval Times Dinner and Tournament • 7000 Arundel Mills Circle • Hanover, MD 21076
+Medieval Times Dinner and Tournament Baltimore Castle • 7000 Arundel Mills Circle • Hanover, MD 21076

-Chivalry, knighthood, glory, and valor come to life at the nation’s longest running and top dinner attraction—Medieval Times Dinner and Tournament.
+Chivalry, knighthood, glory, and courage come to life at the nation’s longest-running and top dinner attraction—Medieval Times Dinner and Tournament.
 Cheer your knight onto victory as you enjoy a feast fit for royalty!
-Watch as your knight competes in games of skill, strength, and combat all while gracefully riding Andalusian stallions.
-Will your knight rise up victorious?
+Watch as your knight competes in skill, strength, and combat games, all while gracefully riding Andalusian stallions.
+Will your knight rise victorious?

 |Attractions||Hotels & Lodging|

 Medieval Times offers a boisterous, family-friendly experience inspired by an 11th-century feast and tournament.
 You’ll be served a 4-course banquet as you cheer for one of six knights competing in the joust and other tests of skill.What should be expected at the Medieval Times Baltimore performance?

 Prepare for 2 hours of adventure set in Medieval Spain.
 Highly trained knights will joust and show off their swordsmanship in hand-to-hand combat, along with displays of horsemanship and majestic falconry.How early should I arrive at the Medieval Times, Baltimore, MD?